 - dee Hobsbawn-Smith is the 35th Writer in Residence at the Saskatoon Public Library.
 She grew up in a gypsy Air Force family.
 Her award-winning journalism, poetry, essays and fiction have appeared in books, newspapers, magazines, anthologies and literary journals in Canada, the USA and elsewhere.
-Her restaurant, Foodsmith, was a leader in Calgary’s emerging locavore scene between 1992 and 1994, where she served for many years as a chef, educator, journalist and culinary expert.
+Her restaurant, Foodsmith, was a leader in Calgaryís emerging locavore scene between 1992 and 1994, where she served for many years as a chef, educator, journalist and culinary expert.

 Her fifth book, Foodshed: An Edible Alberta Alphabet, won the Best Canadian English-language Food Literature award in the 2013 Gourmand World Book Awards; won Best Culinary Book in the 2013 High Plains Book Awards; and in 2014, it received third place in Les Dames d'Escoffier M.F.K.
 Fisher Writing Award for North American and United Kingdom women writers.

 She has had poems appear in numerous anthologies, including Wilf Perreault: On the Alley/Dans la Ruelle; Entanglements Eco-poetry; Pith & Wry; Seek It: Writers & Artists Do Sleep;The Challenge of Three; and None and All of This is True.

 At present, she lives on the family land west of Saskatoon with her partner, the writer Dave Margoshes, their dogs, cats and books.
 She is currently writing a novel, an essay collection and new poetry.
 She completed her Master of Fine Arts (MFA) in Writing degree at the University of Saskatchewan in Saskatoon.

 - Fiction » Literary